-In her current role as Assistant Provost, Zenk provides leadership to advance the priorities of the Division of Academic Affairs including management of short and long-term critical priorities, initiatives and activities as well as leadership for special projects, particularly those focused on curriculum development, policy, student success, crisis management, and the overall academic operations of the Division.
+In her current role as Associate Provost and Chief of Staff, Zenk provides leadership to advance the priorities of the Division of Academic Affairs including management of short and long-term critical priorities, initiatives and activities as well as leadership for special projects, particularly those focused on curriculum development, policy, student success, crisis management, and the overall academic operations of the Division.
 Zenk directs and oversees all aspects of academic policy and collaborates with faculty on policy and curriculum development and implementation.
 She is responsible for the campus-wide course and curriculum review and approval process including the development and implementation of new degree programs.
 During her time at UNC Charlotte she has led a large-scale curriculum restructuring effort, directed a reorganization of all institutional academic policies and the subsequent creation of an online policy library, led an equity audit of all academic policies, and conceptualized, developed and oversaw collaborative events for the institution including the inaugural New Student Convocation for all entering first-year and transfer students.

-Zenk has been honored as the 2017 recipient of UNC Charlotte’s Employee of the Year for Innovation and the 2014 and 2021 recipient of the Distinguished Paper Award from the North Carolina Association for Research in Education.
+Zenk was honored as the 2017 recipient of UNC Charlotte’s Employee of the Year for Innovation and the 2014 and 2021 recipient of the Distinguished Paper Award from the North Carolina Association for Research in Education.
 She is a graduate of Leadership Charlotte and the American Association of State Colleges and Universities/American Academic Leadership

 Institute’s Becoming a Provost Academy.